 The variation of celiac artery

-The preoperative MSCTA images showed311 cases are of normal celiac artery, 110 cases of variant celiac artery, and the variation rate was 26.13%.
+The preoperative MSCTA images showed311 cases of normal celiac artery, 110 cases of variant celiac artery, and the variation rate was 26.13%.
 Celiac artery types in all 421 cases detected by preoperative MSCTA were conformed intraoperatively.
-Ninety-seven cases had an abnormal hepatic artery and were classified according to Hiatt’s standard[9] (Figure 1), among them, abnormal hepatic artery derived from superior mesenteric artery were seen in 48 cases, the hepatic artery ran in front of the pancreas in 2 cases(Figure 2) and behind the pancreas in 46 cases.
+Ninety-seven cases had an abnormal hepatic artery and were classified according to Hiatt’s standard[9] (Figure 1).
+Among them, abnormal hepatic artery derived from superior mesenteric artery wasseen in 48 cases, the hepatic artery ran in front of the pancreas in twocases(Figure 2) and behind the pancreas in 46 cases.
 In the post-pancreas type, the hepatic artery arising from the superior mesenteric artery ran behind the pancreatic neck and the initial segment of the portal vein.
 Then, it ran behind the right hepatic duct and entered the liver ligament.

-The left gastric artery derived from the abdominal aorta in 8 cases, the splenic artery derived from the superior mesenteric artery in 2 cases, and in 3 cases, the celiac trunk and the superior mesenteric artery with a common trunk derived from the abdominal aorta directly.
+The left gastric artery derived from the abdominal aorta in eightcases, the splenic artery derived from the superior mesenteric artery in twocases, and in three cases, the celiac trunk and the superior mesenteric artery with a common trunk derived from the abdominal aorta directly.

 The relationship between the number of lymph nodes dissection and the clinicopathological features of radical D2 lymphadenectomy for gastric cancer

-Total 2243 lymph nodes were dissected in 110 cases of celiac artery variation, with an average of 20.4 (4-50)/case, 671 positive lymph nodes and 6.1 average lymph node metastases.
-The total number of lymph nodes detection in 311 cases without vascular variation was 7373, with an average of 23.7 (3-70/case), 1663 positive lymph nodes and 5.3 average lymph node metastases.
+In total, 2243 lymph nodes were dissected in 110 cases of celiac artery variation, with an average of 20.4 (4-50)/case, 671 positive lymph nodes, and 6.1 average lymph node metastases.
+The total number of lymph nodes detection in 311 cases without vascular variation was 7373, with an average of 23.7 (3-70/case), 1663 positive lymph nodes, and 5.3 average lymph node metastases.
 In general, the number of lymph nodes dissection in patients with celiac artery variation was significantly less than that in patients without celiac artery variation (P= 0.000).
-In stage ⅠandⅡ, there was significant difference between the two groups of lymph node clearance (P = 0.000),but There was no significant difference in stage III (P = 0.229).
-There was no significant difference in age, sex, tumor location, tumor stage, pathological type，Borrmann typingandadjuvant chemotherapy between the two groups (P >0.05) (Table 1).
+In stage ⅠandⅡ, there was significant difference between the two groups of lymph node clearance (P = 0.000),but there was no significant difference in stage III (P = 0.229).
+There was no significant difference in age, sex, tumor location, tumor stage, pathological type,Borrmann typing,oradjuvant chemotherapy between the two groups (P >0.05) (Table 1).

-The number of lymph nodes dissection in radical D2 lymphadenectomy for gastric cancer was not only related to the variation of celiac artery, but also affected by late tumor stage and high Borrmann typing (P <0.05),and was not affected by sex, age, tumor location and pathological type (all P >0.05) (Table 2).
+The number of lymph nodes dissection in radical D2 lymphadenectomy for gastric cancer was not only related to the variation of celiac artery but also affected by late tumor stage and high Borrmann typing (P <0.05)and was not affected by sex, age, tumor location, and pathological type (all P >0.05) (Table 2).

 Survival analysis

-The survival rate of 1, 3 and 5 years in the celiac artery variation group was 84.5%, 57.6% and 47.6% respectively.
-The survival rate of 1, 3, and 5 years in the non-variation group was 85.2%, 56.8% and 45.2%, respectively.
-There was no statistical difference in the survival time between two groups (2=0.056, P = 0.813) (Figure 3).
+The survival rate at1, 3, and 5 years in the celiac artery variation group was 84.5%, 57.6%, and 47.6%, respectively.
+The survival rate at1, 3, and 5 years in the non-variation group was 85.2%, 56.8%, and 45.2%, respectively.
+There was no statistical difference in the survival time between the two groups (2=0.056, P = 0.813) (Figure 3).